 If you are interested learning more about the deliberate growth of wealth inequality, I highly recommend Jacques Peretti’s recent 2-part documentary on BBC Two: The Super-Rich and Us.

-We re the ones who must call for change, if the Public and Private sector won't build the homes we need then we will have to.
+We re the ones who can transform Generation Rent into Generation Build, if the Public and Private sector won’t build the homes we need then we will have to.